SpaceX rocket nails launch but narrowly misses landing test

 The Dragon capsule is loaded with more than 5,100 pounds (2,300 kg) of food, supplies and equipment, including an instrument to measure clouds and aerosols in Earth’s atmosphere.

 SpaceX is one of two companies hired by NASA to fly cargo to the station following the retirement of the space shuttles in 2011.
-However, the second firm, Orbital Sciences Corp ORB.N,was sidelined in October after its Antares rocket exploded minutes after liftoff.
+However, the second firm, Orbital Sciences Corp,was sidelined in October after its Antares rocket exploded minutes after liftoff.

 Saturday's launch was the fifth of 12 planned station resupply missions by SpaceX under its $1.6 billion contract with NASA.